SparkliTwizzl/plurality-utilities/README.md

 # 5 - Using the script generated by Petrichor

+---

 ## 5.1 - Install AutoHotkey

 Before you can do anything with your script, you need to install AutoHotkey.
 Download and install AutoHotkey v2 [here](https://www.autohotkey.com) and install it, then continue.

+---

 ## 5.2 - Running the script

 Either double-click the .ahk file or right click on it and click "run script" in the dropdown menu.

+---

-## 5.3 - Methods to run the script automatically
+## 5.3 - Methods to launch the script automatically

 If you get sick of launching a script manually, there are a few options.

+---

-### 5.3.1 - Windows Startup shortcut
+### 5.3.1 - Windows Startup shortcut (RECOMMENDED)

 This is the simplest method.
-It's not totally reliable, but it works most of the time.
+It's not totally reliable, but it works the majority of the time.
 Occasionally a script will launch successfully, but not show up in the taskbar tray.
 If that bothers you, just relaunch the script manually.

 Here's how to do it: